SESA/sesa-papers-overleaf/sosp-21/ja-notes.md

 OS focused analysis: We focus on understanding how the OS's structure impacts and interacts with the net performance realized and energy consumed.
 (Gernot work examines the knobs but not the impact of changing the OS)

+General model that frames software behavior that can be adapt as hardware tradeoffs change